 In keeping with a commitment to the Alberta Human Rights Act, in Parkland School Division everyone is accepted and experiences a sense of belonging.
 Every person, no matter their ability, disability, language, cultural background, religion, sexual orientation and gender identity, has meaningful contributions to make.
-The Division supports the endeavors of staff, students, parents and the community to promote positive student behaviour and conduct throughout our community of schools.
+The Division supports the endeavours of staff, students, parents and the community to promote positive student behaviour and conduct throughout our community of schools.

 All stakeholders in the success and well-being of students, and especially the students themselves, are expected to recognize their responsibilities in developing student self-discipline a culture of wellness.